-The most important thing in the cold are the right clothes.
-The body loses lot of heat through the head.
-Therefore, headgear, such as a beanie, is highly recommended to avoid hypothermia and to keep the ears warm.
-The same applies to your hands: Having to hold the paddle with ice-cold fingers can quickly ruin a leisurely tour.
-Thick padded gloves are essential for a ride in winter.
-Of course, warm clothing is for upper body, legs and feet.
-This should best be layered, so that layers can be laid off and applied if necessary.
+The most important thing in the cold is the right clothing.
+The body gives off a lot of heat through the head, so headgear is highly recommended to avoid hypothermia and to keep the ears warm.
+The same applies to the hands: having to hold the paddle with ice-cold fingers can quickly ruin a comfortable tour.
+Thickly padded gloves are essential for a trip in winter.
+Of course, warm clothing for the upper body, legs and feet is a must.
+This is best layered so that layers can be taken off and put on as needed.

 There is always a risk of capsizing.
-Since the cold water cools the body down quickly and makes swimming more difficult, a life jacket and a waterproof outer layer of clothing should be worn.
-Safety is also a top priority when kayaking.
+As the cold water cools the body quickly and makes swimming difficult, it is essential to wear a life jacket and a waterproof outer layer of clothing.
+Safety is also paramount when kayaking.

 Kayaking is one of the few water sports that is possible all year round.
-Whether on your own, with friends or family - as a strenuous sport in white water or quietly in the lake to observe nature - kayaks are fun for many people.
-Maybe you will also discover your passion in paddling!
+Whether alone, with friends or family - as a strenuous sport in white water or quietly in the lake to observe nature - kayaks are fun for many people.
+Maybe you too will soon discover your passion for paddling!